 This isn’t the case with DiPiero Simmons McGinley & Bastress, PLLC.
 We will not hesitate to build a strong case using thorough evidence and expert testimony to ensure our best chances possible when going up against major gas corporations.
 We are prepared to take on any opposition, big or small, if it means that our clients can rest, recover, and live comfortably.

 We have 150+ years of collective experience.
 Learn what it can do for you during a free consultation.
-Contact our Charleston firm to speak with our team of West Virginia natural gas accident lawyers today.
+Contact our Charleston firm to speak with our team of Charleston natural gas accident lawyers today.